 Taxonomy is a methodological approach used to classify entities and define any hierarchical relationship between them.
 This methodology can take the shape of a knowledge management system used to improve accuracy in machine learning models in place for user-behavior modeling, searches, and classification functionalities.

-Pinterest created their own taxonomy-based knowledge management system to provide its analysts with a highly trusted and effective tool for understanding content.
+Pinterest created its own taxonomy-based knowledge management system to provide its analysts with a highly trusted and effective tool for understanding content.
 This allows them to see how content is performing and provides insights into any emerging trends on the platform.

 Artificial Intelligence (AI)

-As well as the Labs feature, Pinterest Lens is a prime example of how to effectively utilize artificial intelligence.
+As well the Labs feature, Pinterest Lens is a prime example of how to effectively utilize artificial intelligence.
 Running on Beta, Lens functions as a visual search tool that can be used online or offline.

 Users can inspire ideas by simply pointing their embedded Pinterest camera at an item or content of their choosing.
-It uses AI to identify objects captured by a user’s Pins or their smartphone, with the end goal of presenting suggested products and themes to suit their tastes.
+It uses AI to identify objects captured by a user’s Pins or smartphone, with the end goal of presenting suggested products and themes to suit their tastes.